microsoft/onnxruntime-training-examples/on_device_training/mobile/android/c-cpp/README.md

 3. <a name="op3"></a>Generate the training artifacts.

    We will use the `CrossEntropyLoss` loss and the `AdamW` optimizer for this tutorial.
-More details around artifact generation can be found [here](../../docs/api/python/on_device_training/training_artifacts.html).
+More details around artifact generation can be found [On Device Training / Prepare for training](https://onnxruntime.ai/docs/api/python/on_device_training/training_artifacts.html).

     ```python
    from onnxruntime.training import artifacts